Remarks at the Islamic Center of Washington: Reception

 Compared to the days immediately preceding Bush's speech, there were fewer hate crimes against Muslims in the United States in the days after it.
 The Pew Research Center reported that in November 2001, 59% of Americans, relatively evenly distributed among both Republicans and Democrats, reported viewing Islam favorably, an increase in positive disposition compared to 45% that March; this shared outlook did not last, however, and over subsequent years views of Islam diverged along partisan lines as Republicans increasingly associated Islam with violence.
 To the consternation of some particularly conservative Christians—such as apologist Dave Hunt, who criticized Bush for characterizing Islam as peaceful—the Bush administration continued to reiterate that the war on terror was not against Islam writ large.
 Bush's remarks at the Islamic Center of Washington became the first of several speeches he went on to deliver as president to Muslim American audiences.

 Rosemarie Skaine, a sociologist, credited Bush with helping reduce prejudice against Arab Americans and Muslim Americans through the example he set in his September 17 speech, among other addresses.
 Barack Obama, a Democrat who succeeded Bush as president, recalled feeling "very proud" of Bush for being "adamant and clear about the fact that this is not a war on Islam".
 Sociologist Louise Cainkar considered the remarks at the Islamic Center "a positive speech" but criticized Bush for undermining this effort in other addresses he delivered that played into stereotypes that Muslims opposed freedom, like his September 20 speech to a joint session of Congress delivered only days later.
-Salon contributor Aymann Ismail called Bush's September 17 remarks and his other speeches about Islam "lip service" because his actual policies were significantly negative for American Muslims, but he further argued that Bush's remarks at least demonstrated that his administration "felt responsible for how their words affected" American Muslims, which Ismail considered starkly different from the overtly Islamophobic first presidency of Donald Trump.
+Salon contributor Aymann Ismail called Bush's September 17 remarks and his other speeches about Islam "lip service" because his actual policies were significantly negative for American Muslims, but he further argued that Bush's remarks at least demonstrated that his administration "felt responsible for how their words affected" American Muslims, which Ismail considered starkly different from the first presidency of Donald Trump.